murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ### How to Travel
 When you travel through the Wilderness, you travel between two points on a map.
 If you don't know where your destination is on the map, you might have to spend time exploring areas to find it.

 The time it takes to travel between two points is measured in Watches.
-This is a composite of distance, terrain type, trail quality (if any), and circumstancial factors like the weather.
+This is a composite of distance, terrain type, trail Quality (if any), and circumstancial factors like the weather.
 If you spend a Watch doing something other than traveling, you won't progress to your destination.

 If someone tells you something is 'x days traveling away', multiply the given number of days by 2 to get the amount of Watches you need to Travel to get there barring any unforeseen circumstances or delays.